 The Partnership enters into fair value and cash flow hedges to help reduce its overall interest rate risk.
 Interest rate swaps were used to hedge the exposure to changes in the fair value of fixed rate debt due to changes in interest rates.
 The fair value of interest rate derivatives that are considered fair value or cash flow hedges are classified either as other current or long-term assets or as other current or long-term liabilities on the Consolidated Balance Sheets.
 Changes in the fair value of the fixed rate debt and any related fair value hedges are recognized as they occur in interest expense in the Consolidated Statements of Earnings.
 There were no such fair value hedges outstanding at July 31, 2002.
-Interest rate caps are used to hedge the risk associated with rising interest rates and their effect on forecasted transactions related to variable rate debt and lease obligations.
+Interest rates and their effect on forecasted transactions related to variable rate debt and lease obligations.
 These interest rate caps are designated as cash flow hedges and are outstanding at July 31, 2002.
 Thus, the effective portions of changes in the fair value of the hedges are recorded in OCI at interim periods and are recognized as interest expense in the Consolidated Statements of Earnings when the forecasted transaction impacts earnings.
 Cash flow hedges are assumed to hedge the risk of changes in cash flows of the hedged risk.